VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMMON_SENSE_FEATURES.md

 **Example:**
 ```
 You: "Manually move 100 files one by one"
-VATSAL: 💡 I can automate that!
+BOI: 💡 I can automate that!
 Let me create a script to move all files at once.
         Time saved: ~15 minutes
 ```